 Students who wish to recertify a current, or in grace year WFR.

-WFR or WEMT certification from WMI or OPEPA (must be current or within grace year), SOLO or WMA (must be current) to recertify through this course.
+WFR or WEMT certification from NOLS (must be current or within grace year), or another wilderness medicine provider with an initial training curriculum of 70+ hours, including SOLO or WMA (must be current) to recertify through this course.
+Contact the office prior to enrolling to confirm your certification's eligibility for the NOLS WFR Recertification course.

 Certifications are current for two years.

-- This course is pre-approved for 18 hours of EMT Continuing Education Hours by the Continuing Education Coordinating Board for Emergency Medical Services (CECBEMS).
+- This course is pre-approved for 18 hours of EMT Continuing Education Hours by CAPCE (formerly CECBEMS).

 The 24-hour Wilderness First Responder Recertification course refreshes and updates topics covered in the WFR course.